How to Change Default PHP Version in cPanel

 Choose PHP Version from Drop Down

-• In addition to the Extensions selector, you can edit your account php.ini file which allows you to apply custom PHP variables for your account.
-You can perform this via the Options button:
+In addition to the Extensions selector, you can edit the available PHP versions' variables for your account (again, the version doesn't need to be applied for the changes you make to become active).
+You can perform this via the Options button.

 Go to PHP Options